 The physical therapist's goal is to repair or prevent physical problems resulting from injury, disease, and other causes.
 The best treatment plans encourage patients to enhance their own muscle strength and flexibility, in hopes of eventually increasing a patient's ability to function independently.
 Physical therapists also teach patients how to use medical equipment, such as prosthetic devices and wheelchairs.
 Licensure is required in all U.S. states to be a practicing physical therapist, and all physical therapists must pass an exam that tests their knowledge and skill.

 Chiropractors evaluate and treat patients who have problems with their muscular, nervous, and skeletal systems, particularly the spine.
 Chiropractors believe that medically interfering with these systems harms the body's ability to function normally, resulting in lower resistance to injury and disease.
-Chiropractors provide holistic care with natural, non-surgical health treatments that encourage the body's innate ability to heal and recuperate.
-They also provide patients with recommendations regarding lifestyle, diet, exercise, and sleeping patterns.
+Chiropractors use holistic, non-surgical health treatments that encourage the body's innate ability to heal and recuperate.
+They may also make suggestions for how patients can improve their lifestyle, diet, exercise and sleeping patterns.

 Recreational therapists rely on crafts, sports, games, dance and movement, drama, music, and community outings to enhance the physical and psychological health of their patients.
 They also work with individuals to reduce depression, stress, and anxiety, and to build personal confidence, so that patients can socialize appropriately and enjoy greater independence.
 It is also common for recreational therapists to assist patients with disabilities as they integrate into community living.

-As a student completes a physical therapy degree program, s/he must also prepare for the national certification exam.
-After graduating from an accredited physical therapy degree program, you must pass the National Physical Therapist Examination (NPTE).
-Other state-level certifications are often required.
-Obtaining certification is absolutely necessary if you wish to go into clinical practice as a physical therapist.
+After graduating from an accredited physical therapy degree program, a student must pass the National Physical Therapist Examination (NPTE) in order to go into clinical practice as a physical therapist.
+Other state-level certifications are often required as well.

 Additionally, students should note that the physical therapy exam is only one part of the certification process.
-Depending on where you intend to work, the NPTE physical therapy examination is coupled with other methods of assessing your ability to properly provide physical therapy.
+Depending on where you intend to work, the NPTE physical therapy examination can be coupled with other methods of assessing your ability to properly administer physical therapy.
 Once these requirements have been satisfied, you must also investigate additional requirements that your state's licensing board may have before you are admitted to work in a particular state.